Sisimito: Outsmarting the Sisimite

-In Popular Culture
+In popular culture

 The Sisimite is featured in the 1951 B-movie Bride of the Gorilla, directed by Curt Siodmak.
 The film refers to the creature under one of its many regional names, the súkara.
 In this film, an Amazonian witch curses a European landowner to turn into the súkara whenever he enters the jungle.

+Belize writer Henry Anderson has written several adventure novels set in his home country; they are known as the ‘Sisimito’ series.

+In the 2018 video game Shadow of the Tomb Raider, the Sisimite is referenced in a collectible document discovered by the protagonist, Lara Croft, within the Peruvian jungle.